todd/todd.github.com/_posts/2012-05-02-using-python-tesseract-on-os-x-lion.md

 	tesseract.i:13: Error: Unable to find 'baseapi.h'
 	error: command 'swig' failed with exit status 1

-I'm not the [only person]() who has run into this problem (which was the primary factor that motivated me to pen this).
+I'm not the [only person](http://groups.google.com/group/tesseract-ocr/browse_thread/thread/f131e5746d34523f) who has run into this problem (which was the primary factor that motivated me to pen this).
 The build is failing because Swig can't find the right files - not because they don't exist, but because the setup script is looking in the wrong place.
-The fix for this is extremely simple - first, run `python setup.py clean`.
-Then open setup.py in your favorite editor and, on line 10, change
+The fix for this is extremely simple - open setup.py in your favorite editor and, on line 10, change

 	prefix="/opt/local"